Bed Bath & Beyond (NASDAQ:BBBY) Announces Earnings Results

-Bed Bath & Beyond (NASDAQ:BBBY – Get Rating) released its quarterly earnings data on Thursday.
-The retailer reported ($3.22) EPS for the quarter, missing the consensus estimate of ($1.59) by ($1.63), RTT News reports.
-The company had revenue of $1.44 billion during the quarter, compared to analysts’ expectations of $1.45 billion.
-Bed Bath & Beyond had a negative return on equity of 347.47% and a negative net margin of 16.98%.
+Bed Bath & Beyond (NASDAQ:BBBY – Get Rating) released its quarterly earnings results on Thursday.
+The retailer reported ($3.22) EPS for the quarter, missing analysts’ consensus estimates of ($1.59) by ($1.63), RTT News reports.
+The business had revenue of $1.44 billion for the quarter, compared to the consensus estimate of $1.45 billion.
+Bed Bath & Beyond had a negative net margin of 16.98% and a negative return on equity of 347.47%.
 The company’s revenue for the quarter was down 27.6% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.04 EPS.
+During the same period in the previous year, the company earned $0.04 EPS.

 Insiders Place Their Bets